Last updated on October 19th, 2023 at 03:35 pm

 - Eat a diet rich in Omega-3 fatty acids.
 Good for your hair and skin too.
 Keeps both pliable.

 - Try henna.
 I’ve been giving my hair henna treatments for about 6 months as of the writing of this post.
-My hair health is improved along with an amazing strength and shine.
+As a result, my hair health is improved along with an amazing strength and shine.

 - Clarify monthly.
 Hair products build up on the hair and every now and then the hair needs to be thoroughly cleansed.
 Especially, if you only co-wash (condition wash).
 You can either use a clarifying shampoo once a month or add a tablespoon of baking soda to your hair while shampooing.
 Apple cider vinegar is another option.